MiDataInt/midataint.github.io/_docs/installation/mdi.md

 You can also use the batch script generator to create scripts to run the MDI apps in your local web browser from a server running on a remote HPC server, or one of its nodes, with a connection over a secure, SSH port tunnel.

+{% include figure.html file="server-modes/remote.png" %}
+{% include figure.html file="server-modes/node.png" %}

 Instructions can be found in script generator app.

 - batch scripts: <https://wilsonte-umich.shinyapps.io/mdi-script-generator>